Josh Jacobs

 Joshua Cordell Jacobs (born February 11, 1998) is an American professional football running back for the Green Bay Packers of the National Football League (NFL).
 He played college football for the Alabama Crimson Tide and was selected by the Oakland Raiders in the first round of the 2019 NFL draft.
 Jacobs rushed for over 1,000 yards in each of his first two seasons, while being named to NFL All-Rookie Team in 2019 and to his first Pro Bowl in 2020.
 In 2022, he led the league in rushing yards with 1,653 and became the first Raider since 1985 to surpass 2,000 scrimmage yards.
 After five years with the Raiders, Jacobs signed with the Packers in 2024.

 Early life

 Jacobs attended McLain High School in Tulsa, Oklahoma.
 During his high school football career, he had 5,372 yards and 56 touchdowns for the Titans.
-He committed to the University of Alabama to play college football.
+He committed to play college football at the University of Alabama.

 Jacobs experienced homelessness in middle school.
 At the end of his rookie season in the NFL, he was featured in a Kia commercial reflecting on his experience with homelessness, which aired during Super Bowl LIV.